 Abstract Green manure is a type of crop that is used for soil enhancement, both physical and biological.
-It is enriched with organic matter that provides soil as well as improves soil fertility.
-However, improper chemicals were used and resulted in soil degradation and adverse effects on the beneficial microorganisms.
-To solve this problem, farmers need to use fertilizer based on its requirements.
-Therefore, the purpose of this experiment was to focus on the efficacy of green manure on soil improvement based on sustainable agriculture in field experiment conditions at National Meanchey University.
-The research aims to study the effect of green manure on soil properties such as soil pH, soil EC, and the available nitrogen after using green manure.
-The experiment was laid out in the randomized complete block design (CRBD) with 4 treatments and 8 replications.
-The experiment started from June 25 to July 25, 2022, by using different types of green manure.
-Treatment, T0 represented as control, T1 Glycine max, T2 Vigna radiata, and T3 Crotalaria Juncea.
+It is enriched with organic matter that provides nutrients to the soil and improves soil fertility.
+However, improper chemical use by farmers results in soil degradation and adverse effects on beneficial soil microorganisms.
+To mitigate this problem, farmers need to use fertilizer only as required.
+The purpose of the current study was to grasp the efficacy of green manure on soil improvement, with consideration of the principles of sustainable agriculture.
+The research aimed to study the effect of green manure on soil properties including soil pH, soil EC, and available nitrogen.
+Experiments were carried out in field conditions at the National Meanchey University, Cambodia, from June 25 to July 25, 2022.
+The experiment was laid out in a randomized complete block design (CRBD) with 4 treatments and 8 replications utilizing green manure produced from different plants.
+Treatment T0 represented the control, T1 Glycine max, T2 Vigna radiata, and T3 Crotalaria Juncea.
 The result showed that green manure has a significantly positive effect on soil properties such as pH, electric conductivity, and available nitrogen.
-However, T3 had a higher soil pH which averaged at 7.14, and 0.46 soil electric conductivity (EC).
-However, T2 provided the greatest amount of available nitrogen.
-Whereas untreated soil was not significantly different among treatments.
-Therefore, the application of green manure can be a vital choice in soil improvement for sustainable agriculture and yield.
+T3 produced the highest posttreatment soil pH and reduction in soil electric conductivity (EC), which averaged 7.14 and 0.46, respectively.
+T2 provided the greatest amount of available nitrogen, while untreated soil was not significantly different among treatments.
+Therefore, the application of green manure can be a vital choice in soil improvement for sustainable agriculture and increased yield.

-Keywords green manure, fertilizer, soil, sustainable agriculture.
+Keywords green manure, fertilizer, soil, sustainable agriculture

-Soil health is defined as the capacity of the soil to function as a living system, with ecosystem and land use boundaries, to sustain plant and animal productivity, maintain or enhance water and air quality, and promote plant and animal health.
+Soil health is defined as the capacity of the soil to function as a living system, with ecosystem and land use boundaries.
+It sustains plant and animal productivity, maintains or enhances water and air quality, and promotes plant and animal health.
 It is based on the interaction, balance, and stability of the physical, chemical, and biological properties of soil, which have direct effects on nutrient cycling, soil structure, water availability, and pests and diseases, ultimately affecting crop health and yield (Patil and Solanki, 2016).

-Consequently, fertilization increases efficiency and obtains better quality product recovery in agricultural activities; fertilizer has been used and increased by 70% as well as a pesticide has been increased several-fold (Savci, 2012; Tilman et al., 2002).
+Consequently, fertilization increases efficiency and obtains better quality product recovery in agricultural activities.
+Fertilizer use has increased by 70%, and pesticide use has increased several-fold (Savci, 2012; Tilman et al., 2002).
 As a result, fertilization causes the accumulation of heavy metals in soil and plant systems.
-Long-term unbalanced use of agrochemicals may lead to a community shift of beneficial microorganisms with dangerous consequences soil physical and chemical (Hamidov et al., 2007).
+Long-term unbalanced use of agrochemicals may lead to a community shift of beneficial microorganisms with dangerous consequences for soil physical and chemical structure (Hamidov et al., 2007).
 Soil structure in agricultural productivity is very important and it is regarded as an indicator.
 Unconsciously, the fertilizing of soil, just as in the deterioration of the structure is caused by industrial emissions.
 Especially NaNO3, NH4NO3, KCI, K2SO4, and NH4Cl demolish the structure, such as fertilizers, soil, and soil structure, and deterioration is difficult to obtain high-quality and efficient products (Shaviv, 2001).
 Moreover, soil degradation has strong negative economic impacts since a large part of the population relies on agriculture as a primary source of income (Lal, 2015).
-More than 500 million hectares of tropical arable land and 33% of the earth's land surface globally face a decline in soil health (Lamb et. al., 2005).
+More than 500 million hectares of tropical arable land and 33% of the earth's land surface globally face a decline in soil health (Lamb et al., 2005).